-Police officers must have reasonable grounds to arrest and detain members of the public – but sometimes wrongful arrest and wrongful detention (false imprisonment) can occur as a result of mistaken identity, incorrect police intelligence, information or tip-offs, or simply because the correct procedures for detaining a suspect were not followed.
+Police officers must have reasonable grounds to arrest and detain members of the public but sometimes wrongful arrest and wrongful detention (false imprisonment) can occur as a result of mistaken identity, incorrect police intelligence, information or tip-offs, or simply because the correct procedures for detaining a suspect were not followed.

 Wrongful arrest and wrongful identity can be extremely distressing especially in cases where a suspect has no previous dealings with the police and is innocent of any allegations.

 Arresting and detaining an individual without reasonable grounds constitutes a breach of human rights.

-Duncan Lewis Action Against Public Authorities Solicitors regularly advise those who are victims of wrongful arrest or wrongful detention, regardless of the circumstances of arrest, on how to make a police complaint.
+Duncan Lewis Action Against Public Authorities solicitors regularly advise those who are victims of wrongful arrest or wrongful detention, regardless of the circumstances of arrest, on how to make a police complaint.

-Our Action Against Public Authorities Solicitors can offer advice whether a suspect is wrongly held at a police station, in a police vehicle or even in their own home or other location.
+We offer advice whether a suspect is wrongly held at a police station, in a police vehicle or even in their own home or other location.

 Claims for unlawful detention can be made across a wide range of circumstances, from unlawful detention relating to stop and search – to unlawful detention involving immigration matters.

 Unlawful detention by the police, prison service, Border Control officers and immigration officers can result in immense distress to those affected.
-In some cases, unlawfully detained asylum seekers might only have been attempting to escape torture and detention in their own countries.

 Duncan Lewis Action Against Public Authorities solicitors can advise on any circumstances in which unlawful detention has occurred and this includes advising on making a compensation claim for unlawful detention.

-Duncan Lewis may be able to secure legal aid, or to offer a no win no fee arrangement for advising on police complaints and claims – with competitively priced rates for privately funding a claim or After the Event (ATE) insurance, if either legal aid is unavailable or where a no win no fee basis is not possible.
+We may be able to secure legal aid, or to offer a no win no fee arrangement for advising on police complaints and claims – with competitively priced rates for privately funding a claim or After the Event (ATE) insurance, if either legal aid is unavailable or where a no win no fee basis is not possible.

-For expert legal advice on Actions Against the Police and Wrongful Arrest or Unlawful Detention, call Duncan Lewis Action Against Public Authorities Solicitors in confidence on 0333 772 0409.
+For expert legal advice on actions against the police and wrongful arrest or unlawful detention, call Duncan Lewis Action Against Public Authorities solicitors in confidence on 0333 772 0409.